 The Constitutional Court, complying with the interpretation of the Court of Justice of the European union, does not have anymore the power to control the respect of the communitary regulations of the Italian laws that is instead done by the judges.

 The judges must instead address themselves to the Court when they think that a law that has to be applied during a trial is unconstitutional (accidental way), and also the Government of the Republic in order to prevent the promulgation of regional laws estimated as unconstitutional and vice-versa the Regional Committees within 60 days from the publication on the Official Gazette when they think that these laws concern the sphere of their legislative competence (main way).
-Also the minorities can address themselves to the Court.

 The Constitutional Court can decide in the sense of illegitimacy of the denounced regulation (accepted sentences) or reject the constitutionality doubts (rejected sentences).